Market applications

 Group 5Created with Sketch.

-As a liquid fuel at atmospheric pressure, methanol is a fuel that is simple to handle and can be stored in large volume.
-Compared to alternatives, such as batteries and hydrogen, methanol has the advantage of the fuel storage density being much higher.
+As a liquid fuel at atmospheric pressure, methanol is a fuel that is simple to handle and can be stored in large volumes.
 Methanol is already widely available in the majority of the largest ports around the world making methanol a strong candidate as an alternative to fossil fuels.

 Want to know more?